 PGY 1: Starting in PGY1 year, residents are treated as colleagues within the care system and are considered the primary provider for their patients.
 Using an adult-learning model, residents are provided with ample supervision and also encouraged to consider their own evaluations and treatment plans for each patient.
-The first year is divided into two 6 month blocks of rotations, the Medicine Block and the Psychiatry Block.
-Two residents begin in each rotation block and then switch halfway through the year.
+The first year includes Medicine, Neurology and Psychiatry related rotations.

-The Medicine Block includes 2 months of inpatient medicine and 1 month of emergency medicine at San Mateo Medical Center, a community hospital on the main San Mateo campus.
+The Medicine rotations include 3 months of inpatient medicine and 1 month of emergency medicine at San Mateo Medical Center, a community hospital on the main San Mateo campus.
 Each resident works closely with Attendings on their assigned team to evaluate patients and treat common presenting medical conditions on the inpatient floor, in the medical ICU, and in the medical emergency service.
 Residents also spend one month on outpatient Neurology consults at Kaiser Santa Clara hospital, and one month on the inpatient Neurology service at Stanford Hospital and Clinics.
-Finally, PGY1 residents also complete an outpatient primary care month with the San Francisco Free Clinic serving an uninsured patient population in San Francisco.

-The Psychiatry Block includes 5 months of inpatient psychiatry at San Mateo Medical Center.
+The Psychiatry rotations include 5 months of inpatient psychiatry at San Mateo Medical Center.
 PGY1s work closely with their PGY3 senior residents as well as with Attendings to build up to a full caseload in the first month of the rotation and to establish a foundation of knowledge in the evaluation and treatment of major psychiatric disorders.
 Residents also work closely with multi-disciplinary teams to find optimal disposition plans and to coordinate care with community resources.
-The Psychiatry Block also includes one month in the San Mateo Medical Center Psychiatric Emergency Services, a locked psychiatric emergency room for assessment and treatment of adults and children in psychiatric crises.
+Residents spend one month in the San Mateo Medical Center Psychiatric Emergency Services, a locked psychiatric emergency room for assessment and treatment of adults and children in psychiatric crises.

 PGY 2: Residents begin outpatient psychiatry in their PGY2 year with assignment to one of three continuity clinics, North County, Central County, or South County.
 Residents continue in these outpatient clinics half-time throughout the rest of their training, allowing for the development of strong relationships with colleagues, and long-term treatment relationships with their patients.
-Residents’ caseloads include the full breadth of psychiatric disorders with opportunities for psychopharmacologic as well as psychotherapy treatments.
 In addition to outpatient general psychiatry, the PGY2 year includes a 6 month half-time consult-liaison rotation at Kaiser Santa Clara, a 3 month half-time Addiction rotation at Kaiser San Francisco, and a 3 month half-time geriatrics rotation.
 The geriatrics rotation includes home visits to some of the county’s most vulnerable patients.
 Residents are also encouraged to begin to consider clinical research and leadership interests, and over the years, many residents have received APA Fellowships or begun significant clinical projects during PGY2 year.

 PGY 3: Residents continue in their outpatient county clinics during this year.
-They also complete a 6 month half-time Child and Adolescent Psychiatry rotation, a 4 month half-time Senior Resident rotation on the inpatient psychiatric unit, and a 2 month half-time Clinical Selective.
-Residents may choose to schedule their Child Psychiatry rotation at Kaiser San Francisco or at Stanford’s Department of Child and Adolescent Psychiatry.
+They also complete a 6 month half-time Child and Adolescent Psychiatry rotation, a 4 month half-time Senior Resident rotation on the inpatient psychiatric unit, and a 2 month half-time Clinical Elective.
+Residents may choose to schedule their Child Psychiatry rotation at Kaiser South San Francisco or at Stanford’s Department of Child and Adolescent Psychiatry.
 The Senior Resident inpatient psychiatry rotation offers clinical supervision and teaching experiences with PGY1 residents as well as visiting medical students.
-The Clinical Selective rotation allows for ample flexibility for residents to create clinical rotations in particular areas of interest; In the recent past, PGY3 resident selectives included Correctional Psychiatry at Maguire Correctional Facility, the Harvard Global Mental Health Trauma and Recovery Certificate Program in Italy, Interface psychiatry outpatient consultation team in BHRS, ECT and interventional psychiatry at Kaiser Fremont.
+The PGY3 Clinical Elective rotation allows for ample flexibility for residents to create clinical rotations in particular areas of interest; In the recent past, PGY3 resident electives included Correctional Psychiatry at Maguire Correctional Facility, Interface psychiatry outpatient consultation team in BHRS, ECT and interventional psychiatry at Kaiser Fremont.

 PGY 4: Residents continue in their outpatient county clinics during their final year in training.
 The rest of the academic year, 6 months half-time, is entirely elective and driven by resident interest.
 Over the years, many residents have chosen from an array of elective options including Advanced Inpatient or Emergency Psychiatry, Advanced Geriatric Psychiatry, Advanced Addiction Psychiatry, or Administrative Psychiatry.
-Our county leadership welcomes resident participation in resource and program development on high impact issues, and residents have used elective time to take active roles in the initiation of a Crisis Respite Housing program combining psychiatric care with housing resources, as well as the development of much needed Tele-psychiatry programs for rural patients and migrant workers.
-Residents also use flexible elective time to develop and teach classes within the didactic curriculum, or to complete clinical research projects and write papers for submission to major medical journals.
+Our county leadership welcomes resident participation in strategic initiatives and projects addressing health care disparities.
+In addition, many residents have used elective time to collaborate with the Office of Diversity and Equity on Health Equity Initiatives.

 UCSF Public Psychiatry Fast Track for San Mateo County Residents: In collaboration with the UCSF Public Psychiatry Fellowship at SFGH, one PGY4 resident each year has the opportunity to complete the UCSF fellowship simultaneously with his/her final year in the San Mateo residency program.
 The PGY4 Public Psychiatry Fellow attends San Mateo didactics and longitudinal continuity clinic and also completes UCSF requirements including scholarly work.
 This exciting program provides a San Mateo County PGY4 resident with the experiences and resources to develop a career in public mental health leadership.
 For more information about the Fellowship, see UCSF Public Psychiatry Fellowship at SFGH.